Life123 : Dynamical Modeling of Biological Systems

 Source code

-A "general movie" is a list of snapshots of any values that the user wants to preserve,
+A "Collection" is a list of snapshots of any values that the user wants to preserve,

 such as the state of the entire system, or of parts thereof,